wandb/docs/docs/guides/app/features/panels/intro.md

 To add a section, click **Add section** after the last section.

-To add a new section above or below an existing section, you can instead click the section's action `...` menu, then click **New section below** or **New section above**.
+To add a new section before or after an existing section, you can instead click the section's action `...` menu, then click **New section below** or **New section above**.

 ### Rename a section